-These statistics do not account for movements of horses or horse deaths following departure from the industry,
+These statistics do not account for Thoroughbred movements including, end of life following the Thoroughbreds’ departure from the Racing Industry.

 The racing career of a thoroughbred may cease at any time for any number of reasons.
 Racing Australia and its associated Principal Racing Authorities take their duty of care for retired racehorses very seriously.
 Racing Australia has led Thoroughbred racing globally in introducing reforms and rules to improve integrity and animal welfare; in fact Britain has adopted similar measure from January 1 this year.